medicimini/variance-swap-pricing-heston-vix/README.md

-# Variance Swap Project

-This refactoring turns the separate notebooks into one coherent Python project for the variance swap assignment.

 ## What this project does

-1. Loads and validates the assigned raw option data.
+1. Loads and validates raw option data.
 2. Prices vanilla calls under Heston with the Carr-Madan FFT formula.
 3. Calibrates Heston parameters to the full option surface.
 4. Calculates the variance swap strike using: